 is one of the highlights of Capitol Reef - a large, elegant natural arch in a scenic side canyon far above the Fremont River, surrounded by the great white domes of Navajo sandstone that characterize the national park.
-It is quite easily reached, by just a 1.2 mile hike from UT 24, and receives a steady stream of visitors, some of whom continue up the linked Rim Overlook Trail
+It is quite easily reached, by just a 1.2 mile hike from UT 24, and receives a steady stream of visitors, a few of whom continue up the linked Rim Overlook/Navajo Knobs Trail

 , a steeper, 2 mile path that climbs further up the cliffs then heads westwards to a summit at 6,900 feet with panoramic views over the reef and the river valley.